Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Discussion

 \subsubsection{Impact of Star Formation}

 As seen in Figure \ref{fig:UMAP}, the CNN recognizes star formation to be important to its final classifications.
-With the multiband images that the CNN is fed, it can learn that a bluer galaxy, and thus a galaxy undergoing recent star formation, is more likely to be a merger than a nonmerger.
+With the multiband images that the CNN is fed, it can learn that a bluer galaxy, \textbf{within our class-balanced training and test set,} and thus a galaxy undergoing recent star formation, is more likely to be a merger than a nonmerger.
 This could be seen as a drawback, and \citet{bottrell_deep_2019} use one band to specifically avoid the CNN classifying bluer galaxies as mergers and instead force it to classify based on morphology.
-However, we argue this trend with star formation rate shows that CNN is learning something physically meaningful: a bluer galaxy is more likely to be a merger than a nonmerger.
-Indeed, the mass-matched mergers in our TNG50 dataset, on average, have higher star formation rates than the nonmergers \citep{schechter_enhanced_2025}.
-Therefore, it makes sense that the CNN would identify a bluer galaxy as a merger more often.
+However, we argue this trend with star formation rate shows that CNN is learning something physically meaningful: a bluer galaxy is more likely to be a merger than a nonmerger \textbf{when the numbers in each class are balanced.} Indeed, the mass-matched mergers in our TNG50 dataset, on average, have higher star formation rates than the nonmergers \citep{schechter_enhanced_2025}.
+Therefore, it makes sense that the CNN would identify a bluer galaxy as a merger more often. \textbf{This has a worrying implication for applying to real data, when nonmergers greatly outnumber mergers, and thus many blue, nonmerging galaxies would contaminate a merging sample.}

 We confirm in Figure \ref{fig:rightwrong} (left plot) that the nonmergers that are incorrectly classified have a higher mean sSFR than the nonmergers that are correctly classified.
 The right plot on Figure \ref{fig:rightwrong} shows that mergers misclassified as nonmergers have a lower mean sSFR than the mergers correctly classified, especially with a few low sSFR galaxies causing a longer tail of the missclassified distribution.